capoony/Tityra_hDNA_analysis/README.md

 # *Tityra leucura* Sequencing Data Analysis Pipeline

 This pipeline provides an end-to-end workflow for analysing the hDNA properties of the *Tityra leucura* sequencing data, from raw data to taxonomic classification and DNA damage analysis.
+In addition the pipeinle now produces a mitogenome of *Tityra* from the consenus of mapped reads aagins the *Pachyrhampus minor* mitogenome.
+Furthermore, after removal of contaminant reads, de-novo assembly with Spades followed by BUSCO analyses results in hundreds of BUSCO gene sequences.
 Below is a summary of each step and guidance on interpreting the results.

 ## Running the Pipeline